CreavesCash/ThirstDocs/docs/index.rst

 ===========================
 ThirstScript is my first attempt at creating a programming language.
 I am 14 years old, so manage your expectations.
 I wanted to combine the ease of parsing with python, with programs like AutoHotKey.
 So that's what this is, really.
 A hot mess.
+What follows is something of a "Beginner's guide" to using thirst.
+Please try.

 Installation
 ~~~~~~~~~~~~~~~~~~~~